MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ### 1.6 Permissions

-Your extension must only request those permissions that are necessary for functioning.
-You must provide a description of how your extension works.
-Your extension must only perform as described.
-Your extension may not request permission for capabilities that go beyond the capabilities required to perform and function as declared.
+Your extension must only request those permissions that are necessary for functioning and may not request permission for functionalities that go beyond the capabilities required to perform and function as declared.

+Requesting permissions or features solely for the purpose of "future proofing" is not allowed.

 ### 1.7 Localization